WEN DF1100T - 8300/11000W Dual Fuel Generator With Electric Start

 Features

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the WEN DF1100T, the following accessories are also included: oil and propane hose.
+In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the WEN DF1100T also includes several accessories: oil and propane hose.
 An official storage cover is also available, as a separate purchase.

 Product Videos